-5) Highly Regenerative - epithelial tissue has a high capacity to make more of itself, in other words, to regenerate and replace itself.
-The basal cell layer (sitting on the basement membrane) is mitotically active, meaning they are able to divide and produce more cells.
-These can also be termed 'stem cells' for that tissue.
-Epithelial tissue needs to continuously replace itself because it is continuously lost, as the exposed layers slough off constantly in order to provide protection.
-The possible draw back to this characteristic is that this tissue is sometimes more susceptible to uncontrollable cell growth (cancer).
+5) Highly Regenerative - epithelial tissue has a high capacity to make more of itself, in other words, it is constantly regenerating to replace itself.
+Epithelial tissue naturally needs to continuously replace itself because it is continuously lost, as the exposed layers are sloughed off constantly in order to provide protection.
+The basal cell layer, those cells sitting on the basement membrane, are mitotically active, meaning they are able to multiply and produce more cells.
+In this way, these can also be termed 'progenitors' for that specific tissue as they keep the production of epithelial tissue going.